billstclair/xossbow/Indexing.md

 ## Index files

 The current `index.txt` gives a clue.
 The plan is to be able to "tag" each post, with as many tags as you want.
-Each tag will have its own directory, "`tag/<tag-name>`", with an `index.txt` file whose `title` describes the tag, and whose contents is a list of the most recent posts with that tag.
+Each tag will have its own directory, "`tag/<tag-name>`", with an `index.txt` file whose `title` describes the tag, and whose contents is the inclusion of the most recent index file with that tag.
 Previous and next links give you a way to navigate to older, and then younger, index pages.

 `site/tag/blog/index.txt`:

+    { version: "1"
+    , nodeTemplate: "index"
+    , title: "Blog"
+    , description: "[\"$settings.siteDescription\"]"
+    , author: "Bill St. Clair"
+    , contentType: "Json"
+    }

+    [ "@tag/blog/30"
+    ]

+`site/tag/blog/30.txt`:

     { version: "1"
     , nodeTemplate: "index"